belacstar/belacstar/README.md

 ### Hi!
 I'm Bela!
 Nice to meet you! 👋

-- 🔭 I’m currently Looking for an internship as a web developer
+- 🔭 I’m currently Working as QA
 - 🌱 I’m currently Studying computer science
 - 📫 How to reach me: belacstar@gmail.com or https://www.linkedin.com/in/isabela-camara-/
 - 😄 Pronouns: She/Her